 Especially, VPN #11 observes the highest losses throughout our measurements.
-Here, also Cachefly with the second largest IW (equalling to 72 full-sized segments) that we observed shows losses (which does not show any losses at other VPN).
+Here, also Cachefly with the second largest IW (equaling to 72 full-sized segments) that we observed shows losses (which does not show any losses at other VPN).

+Limitations.
+Even though it is likely that we see signs of network-driven tailored behavior, we could be hitting legacy systems that are just differently configured.
+Furthermore, since we use public VPNs, other requests could affect our IW-estimations that were done over this VPN.
+However, this would actually strengthen our observations that CDNs in-fact do tailor.
 Takeaway.
 Overall, we observe that many CDNs use the same IWs regardless of the network and are successful in delivering it without losses.
-Interestingly, we find that Level 3 and Akamai both deliver content with IW32 and are successful in delivering it while e.g., Edgecast and Azure with IW30 show losses over the same links.
+Interestingly, we find that Level 3 and Akamai both deliver content without loss using IW32, while others like Edgecast and Azure experience loss over the same links despite using a smaller IW of 30.

 Motivated by these observed losses, we want to investigate the burstiness of IWs.
-To this end, a recent proposal [13] recommends using TCP pacing to evenly space out packet delivery over the RTT when exceeding an IW of 10 segments to be less aggressive towards queues.
-This has also been proposed in [27] after idle slow-start restarts.
-Since Linux Kernel 3.11 (released in September 2013), it offers pacing support via a special packet scheduler in the traffic control subsystem, starting with Linux Kernel 4.13 (released in September 2017) also directly from within the TCP stack.
+To this end, a recent proposal [14] recommends using TCP pacing to evenly space out packet delivery over the RTT when exceeding an IW of 10 segments to be less aggressive towards queues.
+This has also been proposed in [37] after idle slow-start restarts.
+Since Linux Kernel 3.11 (released in September 2013), it offers pacing support via a special packet scheduler in the traffic control (TC)-subsystem, starting with Linux Kernel 4.13 (released in September 2017) also directly from within the TCP stack.
 Thus, we continue to investigate the temporal characteristics of the packets transmitted in the IW to investigate the use of pacing at CDNs.